-The shoulder is one of the human body’s largest and most complex joints.
-In reality, it is a compound of four joints:
+The shoulder is one of the the largest and most complex joints we have.
+In truth, it is made up of four independent smaller joints:

-- The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
-Because the ball is 3-4 times larger than the socket, it is the most mobile joint in the body.
+- The glenohumeral (GH) joint is the joint responsible for connecting the upper extremity to the trunk.
+Given the relatively shallow socket, it allows for more movement than any other joint.

-- The acromioclavicular (AC) joint connects the collarbone to the acromion, the part of the scapula that is the highest part of the shoulder.
-A gliding joint, it allows you to outstretch your arm.
+- The acromioclavicular (AC) joint is formed by the junction of the collarbone the acromion, the part of the scapula that is the highest part of the shoulder.
+A plane joint, it helps extend the upper extremity from the trunk.

-- The sternoclavicular (SC) joint is a plane-style synovial joint located where the clavicle meets the breastbone at the base of the neck.
-As the only joint that connects the arm to the torso, it connects the movement of the upper limb with the core of your body.
+- The sternoclavicular (SC) joint is a gliding joint located where the collarbone meets the sternum at the base of the neck.
+As the only joint that connects the arm to the body, it it ensures your arm and body move in coordination.

 In order to support those four joints, the shoulder consists of:

-- the four muscles of the rotator cup that surround the head of the humerus, which are responsible for movement and stabilize the ball of the humerus within the shoulder socket
+- the four muscles of the rotator cup covering the head of the humerus, which power movement and stabilize the ball of the humerus within the shoulder socket

-- the shoulder capsule, a tough sheath or membrane that surrounds and protects the joints in the shoulder
+- the shoulder capsule, a soft tissue sac that encloses the shoulder

-- the four shoulder ligaments which provide passive stability while still allowing for movements in different planes
+- the ligaments of the shoulder which provide passive stability while still allowing for movements in different planes

 - the brachial plexus nerves that send motor messages from the brain to muscles and sensory information (like pain) from the joints back to the brain

-- the arteries that pump nutrient-rich blood to the muscles, ligaments, and tendons
+- the arteries that pump much-needed blood to the shoulder

-In order for the shoulder to function properly the entire complex system must be able to work together.
-Blood must flow freely to the shoulder maintain healthy soft tissue and stimulate the body’s natural healing processes.
-The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to be similarly healthy, and the brain and shoulder need to have clear communication with each other.
-When any of these parts are not at optimal health, it can lead to a disruption of the whole complex, and anywhere from nagging to severe shoulder pain or loss of function.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a complimentary injury screening.
+Being able to move your shoulder pain free depends on every part of the system functioning well.
+Blood must flow freely to the shoulder keep oxygen levels and muscles strong and repair minor damage.
+The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help support proper structure, and the nerves need to have a strong and secure connection to the brain.
+When any of these parts are not at optimal health, it can lead to a breakdown of the whole system, and anywhere from nagging to debilitating shoulder pain or loss of function.
+If if shoulder pain or poor shoulder movement is part of your daily life, contact Axes’ physical therapists for a free injury screening.

 What’s Behind My Shoulder Pain?

-As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to acute trauma, a work injury from overuse to old age.
-The following are common causes of shoulder pain that our team see in Weingarten, MO:
+Shoulder pain can be caused by a variety of circumstances, from sports injuries to acute trauma, a work injury from overuse to old age.
+The following are common causes of shoulder pain that our physical and occupations therapists see in Weingarten, MO:

-- Bursitis — The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between muscles, bones, tendons, and skin.
-Bursitis the result of the bursae becoming inflamed after overuse, often occurs in association with irritation of the rotator cuff, and can make daily tasks like getting in and out of cars immensely painful.
+- Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your shoulders, elbows, hips, knees, and other joints.
+Bursitis the result of the bursae becoming irritated after repeated activities, often occurs at the same time as irritation of the rotator cuff, and can make basic activities like carrying groceries tremendously difficult.

-- Tendinitis — Tendinitis is typically caused by a tendon becoming irritated.
-There are two causes of tendinitis:
+- Tendinitis — Tendinitis is typically caused by inflammation or irritation of a tendon.
+There are two types of tendinitis:

-- Acute: This can happen because of a sudden blow, excessive throwing, or other overhead activities common in some sports and occupations, such as tennis or lifting and lowering boxes.
+- Acute: This can happen because of trauma, excessive throwing, or other overhead activities common in some competitive and activities and fields of employment, such as swimming or lifting and lowering boxes.

 The condition causes pain and tenderness just outside the joint.

-- Rotator Cuff Tear — These can also be acute, like falling on an outstretched arm, or repetitive movements or old age.
+- Rotator Cuff Tear — These can also be acute, such lifting an incredibly heavy object, or repetitive movements or old age.
 They begin with fraying and ultimately tear.
-A partial thickness tear often goes unnoticed.
-Complete tears, which go all the way through the tendon, do not heal by themselves.
-Symptoms include having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a grinding feeling with specific motions.
+A partial tear often goes unnoticed.
+Full-thickness tears, which go all the way through the tendon, often require surgery.
+Symptoms include having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a popping feeling with certain motions.

-- Shoulder Impingement — Impingement is the result of the rotator cuff and bursae rubbing against your shoulder blade.
+- Shoulder Impingement — Impingement occurs when your acromion (the bony tip of your scapula) irritates the soft tissue in your shoulder.
 It often occurs in tandem with an injury that causes inflammation in the rotator cuff.
-Shoulder impingement is rarely caused by overuse, and is most common in athletes or others who engage in physical activity.
+Shoulder impingement is most common in people who are physically active.

-- Shoulder Instability — This happens when the humerus is exits the shoulder socket, and also can be the result of injury or wear and tear.
+- Shoulder Instability — This occurs when the head of the upper arm bone is allowed to move out of the socket when the capsule or ligaments become damaged, and also can be the result of injury or wear and tear.
 Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often causes or is the result of injury to the surrounding areas of the shoulder.
-Chronic instability will cause shoulder pain and unsteadiness when performing certain motions.
+It often happens in combination with injury to the surrounding areas of the shoulder.
+Chronic instability will result in shoulder pain and a sense of the shoulder “giving way.”

-- Shoulder Fractures — The upper arm bone, collarbone, and shoulder blade are the most commonly broken bones in the shoulder.
-They are often the result of falling from a height or high-impact collisions such as a car accident.
-The shoulder pain is usually intense, along with substantial inflammation and contusions.
+- Shoulder Fractures — The humerus, collarbone, and scapula are the bones in the shoulder most prone to breaking.
+They are often the result of falling from a height or high-impact collisions such as being tackles in a football game.
+The shoulder pain is immediate and obvious, along with substantial inflammation and contusions.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are compressed, when scar tissue interferes with their electric signals, or the nerves are torn into two pieces.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue interferes with signals between the brain and shoulder, or the nerves burst.
 These injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by a sudden blow but can also occur because of degenerative conditions.
+They are commonly caused by high-impact trauma but can also happen because of degenerative conditions.

-At times, one injury leads to another, for example instability that leads to impingement.
-If you’re currently suffering from shoulder pain, one of our safe, free injury screenings in Weingarten, MO may help you discover the underlying cause.
-To diagnose shoulder pain a physician in Weingarten, MO may use a physical examination, various imaging techniques, and/or arthroscopy.
-Most people who experience shoulder pain can find recovery with a personalized treatment plan with licensed physical therapists and movement health specialists in Weingarten, MO can be a successful way to return to optimal movement health.
+At times, one injury leads to another, such as how an untreated rotator cuff tear can lead to arthritis.
+If you’re experiencing shoulder pain, one of our safe, free injury screenings in Weingarten, MO may help you discover why you’re experiencing the pain.
+If you’ve sustained a severe injury or have severe shoulder pain, a physician in Weingarten, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy to discover the cause.
+For most injuries or conditions that cause shoulder pain, a customized treatment plan with licensed physical therapists that are experts in movement health in Weingarten, MO can be a successful way to get you back to optimal movement health.

 Treating Your Shoulder Pain in Weingarten, MO

-Your customized and evidence-backed physical therapy treatment plan may include:
+Your personalized and proven physical therapy treatment plan may include:

-- Instrument-assisted soft tissue mobilization to identify soft tissue restrictions, smooth out scar tissue, and treat the affected area
+- Instrument-assisted soft tissue mobilization to identify degenerative tissue, break down scar tissue, and treat the affected area

-- Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your doctor, if you need surgery to relieve your shoulder pain
+- Pre- and post-surgical rehabilitation, coordinated together with your doctor, if you need surgery to relieve your shoulder pain

-- Kinesio Taping® to reduce pain and inflammation and keep you safe as you participate in sports or go back to work while your body heals
+- Kinesio Taping® to provide support for your shoulder and allow you to participate in physical activity or go back to work while you are still recovering

-- Trigger point dry needling to attack harder-to-reach irritated muscles, ligaments, and tendons to encourage the body’s natural healing processes
+- Trigger point dry needling to target damaged soft tissue deeper in the body to encourage the body’s natural healing processes

 - Posture correction to make sure you do not contribute to your injuries or do not heal correctly

-- Other safe, effective techniques to optimize your mobility
+- Other safe, effective treatment methods to optimize your mobility

-Missouri Law dictates that you need a prescription for physical therapy, so it’s important to speak to your Weingarten, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our licensed physical and occupational therapists are responsible and work closely with your primary care physician to make sure your treatment plan is safe for your condition.
+Missouri Law requires a prescription to attend physical therapy appointments, so it’s necessary to speak to your Weingarten, MO physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
+Our experienced physical and occupational therapists work alongside your primary care physician to ensure you are getting the care that fits into your overall treatment plan.

 Weingarten, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is essential to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Weingarten, MO clients by developing evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment through our website or call the location most convenient for you.
+A healthy shoulder is imperative to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Weingarten, MO clients by creating proven treatment plans catered to your injury, pain level, age, and desired activity level.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Make an appointment through our website or find the location most convenient for you.